wendyverdonk93/docs/content/payment-methods/billing-suite/in3/how-does-in3-work.md

 * Payments can only be completed in Euros (EUR)

-* Currently, in3 is only available in the Netherlands.
+* in3 is only available in the Netherlands.
 A check will be conducted on the country, billing/shipping address entered by the consumer

 * The default amount for an in3 payment is 100 EUR and maximum 3000 EUR